Iryna Vlade Kushniarevich with her husband Andrzej Stanislaw Zielinski, son Yves, father Yladzlimir Kushniarevich, and mother Raisa Kushniarevich.

 Andrzej came to London from Warsaw where he was working for a security company.
 His first few months in London were a “nightmare”.
 He lived in a tiny room in a council house in Leyton with a Polish Gypsy family.
 He wasn’t allowed to cook or go out into the garden and always had to leave the house quietly so that no one knew he was living there.
 He initially worked as a kitchen porter and then at a car wash.

 Iryna recalls a few instances when Andrzej was mistreated because he is an immigrant.
-It doesn’t happen very frequently but when it does it effects Iryna personally given the amount she contributes in taxes.
+It doesn’t happen very frequently but, when it does, it affects Iryna personally given the amount she contributes in taxes.
 “Sometimes it is not easy,” she says, “but I understand these people too.
 Not all immigrants come here with the best intentions.
 A lot of people just want to take from the system.”

 Despite the initial hardships, Andrzej now has his own business in the building trade and feels that his home is “here, definitely here”.
 Iryna, who works at a fashion forecast company, isn’t so sure.
 She feels very much a part of the global community in London and is confident that she can be successful here.
 But she is still very attached to Russia’s rich history and culture.